gleday/ShrinkNet/README.md

 adjacency(myobject)

 # Extract matrix containing scores on edges (and used to rank them)
 score(myobject)

+# Extract matrix containing the posterior means of regression coefficients in the SEM
+score(myobject)

 # Plot convergence of the variational algorithm